Planning a trip to Bulgaria? Great idea! This Bulgaria Travel Guide will help you do just that.

 In 1991, Bulgaria adopted the governmental model it still has today.
 The current president is the 5thto be democratically elected, and he has pledged to maintain Bulgaria’s EU and NATO status.

-And that’s it!
-I hope this guide has given you some idea of what to do in Bulgaria and will be of help when you plan your Bulgaria vacation.
+And that's it!
+I hope this Bulgaria travel guide has given you some idea of what to see in Bulgaria and will be of help when you plan your Bulgaria vacation.

 Posts about Bulgaria